 In-year admission is the process of applying for admission into an existing year group within a school.
-Applications for the Year 7 intake made after the start of the autumn term 2024 will be treated as an in-year application.
+Applications for the Year 7 intake made after the start of the autumn term 2025 will be treated as an in-year application.

-The in-year admission process is managed by the school.
+The school manages the in-year admission process.
 Parents are required to complete the in-year application form, which is available from and returnable to the school.